trOnk12/rijksmusem/documentation/README.md

 ## BasicSample

-This sample demonstrates a basic client side insertion scenario by showing how to create and customize an _**AdswizzAdRequest**_.
+This sample demonstrates a basic client-side insertion scenario by showing how to create and customize an _**AdswizzAdRequest**_.
 It shows how to use it to create an _**AdRequestConnection**_ and finally request ads.
 Next, it demonstrates basic usage of an instance of _**AdManager**_ once it is obtained from the SDK.

 ## StreamingSample

-This sample demonstrates a basic server side insertion scenario by showing how to create and customize an _**AdswizzAdStreamManager**_.
+This sample demonstrates a basic server-side insertion scenario by showing how to create and customize an _**AdswizzAdStreamManager**_.